mikhailidim/RepResProject1/PA1_template.md

   activity<-read.csv("activity.csv")
 ```

-Data set contans 3 variables, where variable date is a `class(activity$date)` of characters.
+Data set contans 3 variables, where variable date is a factor of characters.

 ```r
  str(activity)